What are the rules for living in Spain after Brexit? Find out how Brexit will impact entry to Spain, driving, healthcare, taxes, pension, and more.

 Tax reliefs for British citizens in Spain

 Paying tax on your worldwide income’s no fun.
 Thankfully, there’s a dual tax agreement between Spain and the UK.
 Which means you don’t have to pay double tax on the same income.
 Additionally, having a Spanish residence permit is necessary for tax purposes, ensuring you can benefit from these agreements and reliefs.
+If you hold an EU Blue Card, be aware of the specific tax implications it may have on your obligations.

 Spain also offers various tax reliefs depending on your economic situation.
 You could also apply for the STR (Beckham’s Law), which allows new residents in Spain to pay non-resident taxes on Spanish income for the first 6 years, that’s no worldwide income.